fire-helper/slides/csi106_1/transcript.md

 # PART 1

+Hello, everyone.
+Today, our Team will presentation "Free Software" Topic.
 The first question I would like to ask is: "what do YOU think is free software?"

 (Audience answers (or move on if no one answers))